 You are a scientist.
 You can use the scientific method to experiment with what you eat and learn about your body every day.

-It’s 10,000 BC and Jane, Jerry, and Joe have a cozy cave down by the river.
+It’s a sweltering day in 10,000 BC.
+Jane, Jerry, and Joe have a cozy cave down by the river.
 One day, Jane eats some berries and gets sick all over the cave.
 Jerry thinks the berries must be poisonous.
 Joe thinks the berries are fine and to prove it, he eats the berries.
 Joe dies.

 Jerry and Jane stay away from the berries.